 What is edge computing?

-Edge computing is covering an important portion for IoT devices.
+Edge computing is important for IoT devices.
 The unending data exchange between the IoT devices and servers are increasing its capacity and becoming more complex day by day.
-The cloud technology has its limits, such as bandwidth, latency, security and must have online connection.
-Thus, with on-premise infrastructure, edge computing is providing advanced, secure and connection no latency for exchanging data with IoT devices or users.
-The importance of edge computing especially in energy industry is to increase the standards of the process and increase the safety measurements.
+The cloud technology has its limits, such as bandwidth, latency, security and need for online connection.
+Thus, with on-premise infrastructure, edge computing is providing advanced, secure and connection without latency for exchanging data with IoT devices or users.
+The importance of edge computing especially in the energy industry is to increase the standards of the process and increase the safety measurements.

 What is data streaming?